Introduction

 pip install django-tenant-schemas

-# Configure Django settings
+# Configure Django settings# settings.py

 INSTALLED_APPS = (